Are School Buses Safe?

 The school bus is the safest way to travel to and from school.
 Buses travel billions of miles annually and transport millions of students every day.
 They accomplish this with the highest safety record and lowest fatality rate of mass transit.
 Statistics support that school bus transportation is the safest way to go to school.

-- Students are about 70 times more likely to get to school safely if they ride in the school bus instead of a car.
+- Students are about 70 times more likely to arrive at school safely in a school bus instead of a car.

-- 480,000 school buses provide daily transportation for 55% of the nations school children and each school bus keeps 36 cars off the road.
+- 480,000 school buses provide daily transportation for 55% of the nation's school children, and each school bus keeps 36 private cars off the road.

 Most large school buses do not have seat belts for students.
 Each seating area acts as a protective bubble for students.
 The seats use thick padding with high seat backs and fronts.
 The seat frames use construction to absorb the energy of impact and are securely fastened to the floor.
 Accident studies have shown that compartmentalization works well when children stay within the seat compartment.